Is a Post-Work Future a Good Thing?

 We'll have better ideas

-A highly-cited experiment from Harvard showed that while people believe they are more creative when they are under pressure, that the reverse is actually true.
-When we have the time to think deeply, we have better ideas.
-Feels true to me, and is top of mind - since I have gone full time on this project I have had important ideas on topics that have been on my mind for years in some cases.
-Yes, some ideas occur in the shower, others when you are intently focused on a topic - both are functions of having maximal mental bandwidth.
+A highly-cited experiment from Harvard showed that while people believe they are more creative when they are under pressure, the reverse is actually true.
+When we have the time to think deeply we have better ideas.
+Yes, some ideas occur in the shower and others when you are intently focused on a topic, but both are functions of having maximal mental bandwidth.

 In a future where we won't have any to contribute in execution - the machines will do that work - ideas will be worth a premium.
 It could well be true that the artificial intelligence we develop will surpass human intelligence so completely that it literally has already thought of any idea a human can think of.
-Imagine sharing your brilliant idea with your AI assistant to be told that not only did it have that idea three years ago, but to be given an analysis on why it wasn't the best idea, and what the best idea actually turned out to be.
-It's impossible to say whether this scenario is likely but I think there's good reason to think that if we solve AI governance, safety, and alignment, that there will still be a role in the future for human ideas.
+It's impossible to say whether this scenario is likely but I think there's good reason to think that if we solve AI governance there will still be a role in the future for human ideas.
 In this scenario they will be so valuable that increasing the quantity and quality of ideas produced is very important.

 Please share your thoughts if you have any feedback on this article, or leave a comment below.